 Look At Sagittarius Themes

 Given these momentous planetary changes, the solstice encourages us to reflect on Sagittarius themes—such as higher education, publishing, travel, law, religion, philosophy, and beliefs.

 Look At Capricorn, Too

-This year’s solstice also presents a potent opportunity to explore the Capricorn themes—such as discipline, ambition, solitude, karma, and the kind of authority represented by big government and big business—that will become increasingly important over the next month during the Sun’s annual journey through this sign and in the years ahead as Pluto continues to bring transforming energy to all things Capricorn.
+The solstice also presents a potent opportunity to explore the Capricorn themes—such as discipline, ambition, solitude, karma, and the kind of authority represented by big government and big business—that always become increasingly important over the month that comes after the solstice, during the Sun’s annual journey through Capricorn.
 If we have the courage to set aside the materialism and worldly ambition that so easily distract this sign, we will be ready to undertake Capricorn’s true work of climbing the inner or spiritual mountain and using the highest ideals as a foundation for anything we build in the material world.